kcotugno/OpenARLog/README.md

 # OpenARLog
-Open source Amateur Radio logging Application for Windows
+Open source Amateur Radio logging Application for Windows.

+Work is done in my spare time while attending school.
+Thus it is coming slowly but surely.
+I am aiming for an alpha relase this summer.
+C# and the .Net Framework are new to me so the code will be cleaned over time as I learn more.
+Feel free to send a Pull-Request if you wish to contribute.

 OpenARLog: This project contains the front-end code, including the UI.
 So far, only a basic non-functional interface has been implemented.